lejenome/Midnight/README.md

 # Install

-You need just to copy the content of this reposiyory to your project gh-pages branch and change the first inline script tag inside [index.html](index.html) file.
+You need just to copy the content of this repository to your project gh-pages branch and change the first inline script tag inside the [index.html](index.html) file.

 e.g: here is my settings for this midnight project: